 * Multi-Conference Leagues

-You might start a league including players only from the ACC and Big East.
+You might start a league including players only from the Big 12 and Pac-12.

 If you are a first-time player, our advice is to start off with a smaller Player Universe and expand as the years go on.
 For example, start with a conference or multi-conference format, and upgrade to a BCS or All-FBS league in a future year.